 In the final report, 11 potential sites were identified and ranked based on community criteria.
-The City's consultant is finalizing the methodology to further assess these 11 potential sites, including environmental impact, costs and ability to acquire, capacity requirements, logistics and waste transportation, capacity projections for current landfills (WGSL/PVT), and a timetable for WGSL/new landfill development/construction.
+The City is proceeding with this process by having the consultant further review and analyze the sites based on the following technical and engineering considerations: capacity, cost, feasibility, land ownership (including cost and ability to acquire, capacity and infrastructure requirements, logistics and transportation, development costs, and capacity projections for current landfills, WGSL and PVT), and a timetable for WGSL, new landfill development and construction.
+Based on the remaining capacities of the existing landfills and the projected fill rates, it is prudent to analyze if any of the 11 identified sites could become more or less favorable based on this timetable.